Portage/Canoe Packs

 Portage North/Kondos

-Portage North, formerly known as Kondos Outdoors is based in Ely and makes all their products locally.
-Many of the BWCA outfitters have a personal relationship with them and swear by their craftsmanship and customer service.
-Their products have a higher price point than the Granite Gear brand, but many up in Ely are happy to tell you that you won’t regret spending the extra on the quality you get.
+Portage North—formerly known as Kondos Outdoors—is based in Ely and manufactures all of its products locally.
+Many BWCA outfitters maintain personal relationships with the company and consistently praise both their craftsmanship and customer service.
+While their packs typically come at a higher price point than Granite Gear, outfitters in Ely are quick to assure you that the extra investment is well worth it for the quality you receive.

 Outfitter 120